Why Parents Should Take Concussions Very Seriously

 With more than 40 million youth athletes participating in sports across the U.S., parents need to know the signs and symptoms of concussion—a form of traumatic brain injury.
 The signs are often very subtle, and there are a number of myths and misunderstandings surrounding this injury.

-Parents are one of the best lines of defense against the risks of unrecognized concussion, and arming yourself with the right resources—such as the Mayo Clinic Concussion Check—is one of the most effective ways to make sure concussions are addressed the right way.
+Parents are one of the best lines of defense against the risks of unrecognized concussion, and arming yourself with the right resources is one of the most effective ways to make sure concussions are addressed the right way.
 Concussions are treatable and can be recovered from when handled appropriately.

 Common Signs of a Concussion in a Youth Athlete